arhimed2t/ardoman/README.md

 We'll get HTTP/1.1 404 Not Found which is not good.
 But this is beyond the scope of the task.

+# EXIT STATUS

+Returns zero exit status on success.

+In case failure returns non zero exit status (255 actually).

+This may mean such reasons (but not limited to):

+    Wrong arguments
+    Required argument missed
+    Config directories are not writable
+    Write config failure (open for write, print, close) Can not connect to endpoint
+    Image not found
+    Ports are busy
+    Name conflicts or short or wrong
+    Check not started container
+    Remove started container
+    Container not found by Id or Name
+    Check failed (URL does not response, process does not exist)

 # DIAGNOSTICS

 For unit test, use: